Pecorario/pecorario/README.md

 ###

 - 🔭 I'm working as IT Analyst at PagoNxt.
-- 🌱 I’m currently learning Salesforce, MongoDB and Docker.
+- 🌱 I’m currently learning Apex and LWC for Salesforce development.

 ---